0x7375646F/Linuwu-Sense/README.md

 - [GUI LinuwuSense By KumarVivek](https://github.com/kumarvivek1752/Linuwu-Sense-GUI/tree/main)

 ## 🚧 Roadmap:
-- [x] GUI for keyboard rgb controls to make it noob friendly.
+- [x] GUI for keyboard RGB controls to make it noob friendly.
 - [x] Module Persistence After Reboot.
 - [ ] Custom Boot Logo Feature Support.
-- [ ] Improve device support (Currently only the PHN16-71 is fully supported).
+- [ ] Improve device support (currently only the PHN16-71 is fully supported).

 ## License
 GNU General Public License v3

 ### 💖 Donations
-Donations are completely optional but you can show your love for open-source development and motivate me to add more features to this project!
+Donations are completely optional but you can show your love for open-source development and help motivate me to add more features to this project!
 USDT (BEP20 - BNB Smart Chain): 0xDA7aa42B9Fc3041F20f4Ec828A70E9bDD54A6822